querymx/querym/src/dialects/mysql/functions/lpad.md

 LPAD(str,len,padstr)

-Returns the string str, left-padded with the string padstr to a length of len characters.
-If str is longer than len, the return value is shortened to len characters.
+Returns the string str, left-padded with the string `padstr` to a length of `len` characters.
+If str is longer than `len`, the return value is shortened to `len` characters.

 ```
 mysql> SELECT LPAD('hi',4,'??');